rackerlabs/technical-blog/_posts/2020-03-20-introducing-chef-v2.md

 Following are the components of a Chef server:

-**Recipe**: The code that consists of configurations written in Ruby.
+-  **Recipe**: The code that consists of configurations written in Ruby.
-**Knife**: A command used for establishing communication between recipes and the server.
+-  **Knife**: A command used for establishing communication between recipes and the server.
 Recipe is the instruction, and Knife is the tool that makes the instructions work and sets the appropriate state on the server environment.
-**Cookbook**:  A collection of all the Recipes.
+-  **Cookbook**:  A collection of all the Recipes.

 ### Conclusion

 Chef, a powerful configuration management tool, has useful features to administer your DevOps environment.
-Chef continually adds new and improved features to help you manage your systems better, and leading IT firms like Facebook&reg;, Amazon&reg; Web Services (AWS), the HP&reg; Public Cloud, and others use this tool.
+Chef continually adds new and improved features to help you manage your systems better.
+Leading IT firms like Facebook&reg;, Amazon&reg; Web Services (AWS), the HP&reg; Public Cloud, and others use this tool.
 You can probably find ways to use Chef, too.